 In recent years after the 2007-8 crisis, macroeconomic issues have once again surged to the forefront of public attention and debate.
 These are appearing regularly in the press, on the nightly news, and play a crucial role in election year campaign speeches.
 In such circumstances, applying macroeconomic theory to the issues is important for understanding the debate.
 The course aims to bring students up-to-date with major debates on the role of government policy, and offer the traditional macroeconomic perspectives on it to help them see the reasons, or lack thereof, for those in the context of the genealogy of macroeconomic theory.
 To achieve these, we will discuss the similarities and differences between the Classical and Keynesian views of Macroeconomics.
 Upon completion of this course, students will be able to intelligently discuss the current state of the economy and where it is heading, formulate their own views on how differently monetary and fiscal policies make effects on it in both the short and long runs, and finally judge what policies they, each as a member of society and participant in the economy, will or will not support.

 Course Work

 1) Reading

 The course will follow the textbook closely.
-Because the lectures cover only the key points of each of the chapters, it is especially important that you keep up with the associated readings in a timely fashion according to the class schedule.
+It is especially important that you keep up with the associated readings in a timely fashion following the assigned schedule.

-2) Quiz
+2) Graded Quizzes